bobbingwide/oik-shortcodes/readme.txt

 2. Editing an oik_shortcode

 == Upgrade Notice ==
+= 1.27.6 =
+Contains improvements and changes for oik-plugins and WP-a2z.
+Tested up to WordPress 4.5.3

 = 1.27.5 =
 Contains improvements and changes for oik-plugins and WP-a2z.
 Tested up to WordPress 4.5.2